amstuta/pylearning/README.md

 ### Further improvements

-The core functionalities of trees and random forest are implemented in this project, however there are many improvements that could be added:
+The core functionalities of trees, random forest and nearest neighbours are implemented in this project, however there are many improvements that could be
+added:
 - gini criterion for splitting nodes
 - pruning
 - ability to split a node into an arbitrary number of child nodes
 - optimizations to reduce time and memory consumption
+- better compatibility with pandas DataFrame
 - ...

 If you wish, you're welcome to participate in the project or to make suggestions !